2025-10-18

 • this example uses sph-sc-lib memreg

-• sph-sc-lib also contains a version for multiple named registers and a heap allocated register that can be passed between function calls
+• sph-sc-lib also contains variants for multiple named registers and heap-allocated registers transferable between calls

-• memreg_register is the variable and memreg_index is the current index
+• memreg_register is the register variable and memreg_index the current index

 • memreg_add(address) adds a pointer to the register